sabrinasettle/ft_printf/README.md

 and use the make command in the terminal :)

-then test to your hearts content
+then test to your hearts content with the main.c provided in the mains folder

 # Print_f function
 ![700px-Printf svg](https://user-images.githubusercontent.com/22520221/57039545-c8c35880-6c11-11e9-9fb3-3053424749e5.png)